thesoul214/typescript-cheatsheet/README.md

 }
 ```

-By using a **discriminator**, we don't have to check if the `value` or `displayValue` properties exist, instead we check for a `discriminator` property which will let us know if the object is of "type" `IValue`.
+By using a **discriminator**, we don"t have to check if the `value` or `displayValue` properties exist, instead we check for a `discriminator` property which will let us know if the object is of "type" `IValue`.

 [⬆️ Back to top](#table-of-contents)<br>